2 September 2019

-On 16 October, the Franco-German TV network ARTE broadcast a documentary criticising the FSC®* (Forest Stewardship Council) certification system.
+The Franco-German TV network ARTE has broadcast a documentary criticising the FSC®* (Forest Stewardship Council) certification system.
 The documentary presented several examples around the world to make its case, including Veracel, Stora Enso’s 50/50 joint operation in Brazil that manages a pulp mill and eucalyptus plantations in southern Bahía State.
 The documentary also criticised the Swedish FSC certification standards and Stora Enso’s operations in Sweden.

 As a company that stands for openness, transparency, and dialogue, we regret that the documentary did not give Veracel the opportunity to present its views.
 The journalists only offered to meet Veracel at very short notice on a day when Veracel’s managers were not available and they declined several attempts by Veracel to reschedule the interview to another day.
 This resulted in a one-sided documentary that left out our side of the story.